top of page

 Gaynor Trueman BSc (Hons), MA

-NESWF Coordinator/Independent Research Consultant
+NESWF Chief Executive Officer Independent Research Consultant

-A decade of working alongside people involved in the sex industry frontline as a project lead; service development/frontline delivery as the first sex work ISVA (Independent Sexual Violence Advisor) in the North East; involved in and contributed to various research projects such as ‘Peer Talk: Hidden Stories; ‘Beyond the Gaze: The working practices, regulation and safety of Internet- based sex work in the UK’; ‘The Lives and Needs of Women Working within the Online Sex Industry across Teesside’; ‘Could a ‘zoning’ approach to street sex work within Stockton-on-Tees offer a progressive solution for a safer and more cohesive community?’
+Co-founder of the North East Sex Work Forum with over a decade of working alongside people involved in the sex industry frontline as a project lead; service development/frontline delivery as the first sex work ISVA (Independent Sexual Violence Advisor) in the North East; involved in and contributed to various research projects such as ‘Peer Talk: Hidden Stories; ‘Beyond the Gaze: The working practices, regulation and safety of Internet- based sex work in the UK’; ‘The Lives and Needs of Women Working within the Online Sex Industry across Teesside’; ‘Could a ‘zoning’ approach to street sex work within Stockton-on-Tees offer a progressive solution for a safer and more cohesive community?’

 Committed to developing harm reduction policies which would allow people involved in the sex industry to work safe and without stigma or judgement.
 Supports de-criminalisation of sex work.